-#notPOGS is still in its early stages of development and while rumor has it that eventually we’ll get a published version, no news yet on when that will be or how the final product will differ from what I played at PAX.
-In the meantime, I am itching to get my hands on some POGs and a slammer so I can practice my chucking and catching technique in preparation for a rematch at PAX South.
+POG Throne is still in its early stages of development and while rumor has it that eventually we’ll get a published version, we won’t see a Kickstarter until August 2019 at the earliest, and the final product may differ from what I played at PAX.
+In the meantime, I am itching to get my hands on some POGs and a slammer so I can practice my chucking and catching technique in preparation for a rematch.

 Note: some details have been updated as of April 7, 2019 to reflect updated information about estimated release date and official name.